pyansys/pymaterials-manager/README.rst

 Distribution
 ------------

-If you want to create either source or wheel files, start by installing the building requirements and then executing the build module:
+If you want to create either source or wheel files, start by installing poetry and then executing the build module.
+To install poetry you should use the ``pipx`` installation method in the `poetry documentation`_.

 .. code:: bash

-    python -m pip install -r requirements/requirements_build.txt
+    poetry install
-    python -m build
+    poetry build
-    python -m twine check dist/*
+    twine check ./dist

 ..
 LINKS AND REFERENCES
 .. _black: https://github.com/psf/black